 Entero-Test also known as string test or duodenal parasites test is a simple and convenient method of sampling duodenal contents/gastrointestinal fluid.
 The sample is examined to detect the presence of gastrointestinal parasites or any other enteric pathogens.
 A commercially available device that consists of a gelatin capsule containing either 90 cm (pediatric version) or 140 cm (adult version) of a highly absorbent nylon string is used for this test.

 A string test involves swallowing a string with a weighted gelatin capsule, to obtain a sample from the upper part of the small intestine.
 The capsule is swallowed and one end of the string is taped to the side of the patient’s face.
-The capsule dissolves in the stomach and the string, which is weighted at its distal end, passes into the duodenum.
+The capsule dissolves in the stomach and the string, which is weighted at its distal end, passes into the duodenum by peristalsis.
 Following a period of approximately 4 hr, the string and any adsorbed gastrointestinal fluid is withdrawn through the mouth.

 Any bile, blood, or mucus attached to the string is examined under the microscope as a wet preparation for the presence of intestinal parasites (organisms/eggs) or as a permanent stained smear.